daggergad7/2D-Minecraft-with-mongoDB/README.md

 # Simple Java Game with mongoDB

-A simple java game made for college project.
+A simple java game made for a college project.

 #### Features:
 - Uses mongoDB to load maps.